flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-08-19-quick-quotes/index.md

     _key: card-2-4c295259-a940-482a-b86a-758fd56a07be
   - order: 2
     body: >-
-      > ‘We showed no care for the little ones; we abandoned them.’
+      > "We showed no care for the little ones; we abandoned them."

       Pope Francis, in a first of its kind open letter to the world's Catholics,